 That is what advice is all about—turning the advice over in your mind and deciding if it makes sense to you.
 You decide if it touches you or not.
-You decide if it really offers help, or if it is just the same old thing with no understanding behind it.
+You decide if it offers help, or if it is just the same old thing with no understanding behind it.

 That is how you determine the quality of the advice giver.

-Wayne & Tamara
+About Wayne & Tamara